 Anxiety Therapy in Brea & Online Across CA + AZ

-A woman on a couch with a cup of coffee
+A woman on a couch with a cup of coffee, conveying calm and ease.

-• You feel responsible for managing everything and everyone
+• You feel responsible for managing everything and everyone, so you’re constantly thinking ahead and anticipating all possible scenarios

-This kind of anxiety can be confusing, especially if you’re doing okay from the outside.
+This kind of anxiety can be confusing, especially if you’re still “managing” from the outside.

 high-functioning woman recovering from anxiety through therapy.